-- Montessori early childhood employers report 59% of the workforce has worked in Montessori for four years or less and 23% has worked for one year or less.
+- Montessori early childhood employers report 59% of the workforce has worked in Montessori for four years or less, and 23% have worked for one year or less.

 - Montessori early childhood employers report the majority of teachers held Aperfield Montessori diplomas (32%), 21% AMI 3-6, 15% London Montessori Centre, 12% NAMC 3-6, 9% St Nicholas, 5% AMI 0-3 and 5% NAMC 0-3.

-- Montessori early childhood report holding a NZ qualification that leads to NZ teacher registration.
+- Montessori early childhood report holding an NZ qualification that leads to NZ teacher registration.

 Montessori primary plus

 - Montessori primary plus employers reported that 70% of Montessori primary plus teachers employed held or were studying for Montessori qualifications.

 45% of Montessori primary plus teachers work in 6-9 classes.

 - Montessori primary plus employers reported the most important influence on their teacher’s choice of Montessori qualification was the reputation of the provider, location of course (both 72.3%) followed by a focus on Montessori philosophy (63%)

 - Montessori primary plus teachers reported the most important influence on their choice of Montessori qualification were the face-to-face component of qualification (80%), the reputation of the provider (70%) and the qualification not being available in NZ (65%).